 response to server authentication challenges.
 The

-default value is yes
+default value is yes.
+Set this to

-to disable this on-disk password
+no to disable this on-disk password

 caching.
 You can override this option for a single